mesilov/bitrix24-php-sdk/CONTRIBUTING.md

 1. Fork the repo
 2. Clone the repo to local
 3. Install dependencies: `composer update` (this assumes you have 'composer' aliased to wherever your composer.phar lives)
 4. Run the tests.
-We only take pull requests with passing tests, and it's great to know that you have a clean slate:
+We only take pull requests with passing tests, and it's great to know that you have a clean slate.
-    `composer phpstan-analyse`
-    `composer phpunit-run-unit-tests`
-    `composer phpunit-run-integration-tests`

 ## Adding new features